1

 Values

-Innovation, Collaboration & Dialogue, Geneosity, Trust...
+Innovation, Collaboration & Dialogue, Generosity, Trust...

 Innovation – While Knowledge Management is documented, the transmission of tacit knowledge remains unexplored.
 GO-TKM creates new ways to make the invisible visible.